Committees of the Board of Directors - SAAQ

 This committee is responsible for the development and review of the SAAQ’s policy framework for long-term insurance fund management, as well as the attendant funding policy, financing policy and investment policy.
 It submits these policies to the Board of Directors for approval and oversees their implementation.

-The Asset, Liability, Risk and Audit Committee reports to the Board of Directors on the return on investments made with the Caisse de dépôt et placement du Québec and any other investment matter.
+The Liabilities and Assets and Audit Committee reports to the Board of Directors on the return on investments made with La Caisse and any other investment matter.
 It also ensures that the SAAQ fulfills its fiduciary obligations, in particular as regards determining the amount of insurance contributions.

-The Asset, Liability, Risk and Audit Committee ensures that the annual financial statements of the SAAQ and the insurance fund comply with current accounting principles.
+The committee ensures that the annual financial statements of the SAAQ and the insurance fund comply with current accounting principles.
 It reviews the statements and submits them to the Board of Directors for approval.
 This committee is also responsible for reviewing and monitoring the SAAQ’s financial framework and the budgets of the insurance fund and the SAAQ, as well as submitting them to the Board of Directors for approval.
-It also supports the board in establishing risk management policies associated with the SAAQ’s operations and oversees their implementation.

-The Asset, Liability, Risk and Audit Committee supervises the management department responsible for the internal audit.
+The committee also supervises the management department responsible for the internal audit.
 It approves and monitors the internal audit policy.
 This committee also assists the Board of Directors in fulfilling its duty to review the integrity of the SAAQ’s internal controls, financial information disclosure controls and information systems.

 Road Safety, Human Resources and Service Delivery Committee